Sudoku91Sudoku91

 Sudoku is a number-placement puzzle played on a 9×9 grid divided into nine 3×3 boxes (also called regions or blocks).
 The goal is simple: fill every empty cell with a digit from 1 to 9 so that each row, each column, and each 3×3 box contains every digit exactly once.

-Despite using numbers, Sudoku is purely a logic puzzle.
-You could replace the digits with letters, colors, or symbols and the puzzle would work exactly the same way.
+Sudoku uses numbers, but it is purely a logic puzzle.
+You could replace the digits with letters, colors, or symbols and it would work the same way.
 No arithmetic is involved - only deduction and elimination.

 Understanding the Sudoku Grid